 Dental services other than dental screenings are not covered under Health Net's Medi-Cal contracts.
-Health Net is not financially responsible for covering dental services under any circumstances, including when they are provided as an EPSDT service.
+Health Net is not financially responsible for covering dental services under any circumstances, including when they are provided as an EPSDT/Medi-Cal for Kids & Teens service.
 Health Net's participating PCPs refer members for dental services to Medi-Cal dental providers.